 Disclaimer: The report builder is in Beta, a phase of development which means that it’s a pre-release of software that is given out to a large group of users to try under real conditions.
-In short this means that if you run into any usability issues or errors, or even think of something we’ve missed when using it, that’s what a beta release is for!
+In short, this means that if you run into any usability issues or errors, or even think of something we’ve missed when using it, that’s what a beta release is for!
 You’re encouraged to let us know.
 That’s how it gets better!

 Let’s jump in section by section to help you understand the basics.

 Here you set the criteria for your report.
-Choose your report type (Incident, Hazard, Worker’s Compensation, User or Audit), choose how you’d like to group it (eg by day/location/organisation etc), and select the chart type.
+Choose your report type (Incident, Hazard, Worker’s Compensation, User or Audit), choose how you’d like to group it (eg by day/location/organization, etc), and select the chart type.

-Underneath that you can add filters for essentially any attribute related to that record type.
-For incidents for example, you could add filters to only show you incidents created between two dates that happened in a particular location and that were of a particular incident type.
+Underneath that, you can add filters for essentially any attribute related to that record type.
+For incidents, for example, you could add filters to only show you incidents created between two dates that happened in a particular location and that were of a particular incident type.
 There are a bunch of filters for each report type so feel free to have a play!

 Anyway, once you’re ready, click [show report] and your report will run.

 Once you’ve clicked “Show Report” if you’d like to save your report for future use, all you need to do is click ‘Save As’ and you’ll be able to give the report a name and then reload it in future.
 For example, you may wish to use certain criteria to produce a monthly report.
 Rather than recreate the report from scratch each time, you can save the basics and then reset the time filters each time you need to produce it.
 Reports are saved per user so each user can set and create their own custom reports specific to them.